Cesar Climaco

-Cesar Cortes Climaco (February 28, 1916 – November 14, 1984) was a Filipino politician who served as mayor of Zamboanga City for 11 years over three nonconsecutive terms.
+Cesar Cortes Climaco (February 28, 1916 – November 14, 1984) was a Filipino lawyer and politician who served as mayor of Zamboanga City for 11 years over three nonconsecutive terms.
 A prominent critic of the martial law regime of Ferdinand Marcos, he was famed for his toughness in governance and colorful personality.
 He was also famous for his refusal to cut his hair until democratic rule was restored in the Philippines.
 He was assassinated by an unknown gunman in 1984.

-Early years
+Early life and education

 Climaco was born in Zamboanga City, the son of a customs broker who later became a municipal councilor.
 He finished his primary and secondary education in his hometown, then moved to Manila together with his future wife, Julia, to pursue a college education.
 He enrolled in a pre-law course at the University of Santo Tomas and worked as a family driver to finance his studies.
 He then studied law at the University of the Philippines College of Law, working at the same time as a janitor at the Court of Appeals.
 Coincidentally, his older brother Rafael, also a law student at UP, became an associate justice of the Court of Appeals under President Marcos.
 Climaco earned his law degree in 1941, and was admitted to the Philippine bar later that year after having passed the bar examinations.

 Political career

 Climaco first entered political life when he ran and won a seat in the Zamboanga City council in 1951.
 Within two years, at the age of 37, he would be appointed as mayor of Zamboanga City, holding the post until the following year.

-In 1954, Climaco joined the Operation Brotherhood, a group sponsored by the Jaycees to help provide for medical and relief needs to refugees in war-torn Vietnam.
+In 1954, Climaco joined Operation Brotherhood, a group sponsored by the Jaycees to help provide medical and relief needs to refugees in war-torn Vietnam.
 As the project manager and field coordinator based in Vietnam, Climaco earned the friendship of South Vietnamese President Ngo Dinh Diem and found his activities covered by Life magazine.

 During his campaign for the mayorship, the melody of "O My Darling, Clementine" was used in "Ay si Cesar, Ay si Cesar Climaco" sung in Chavacano.
 It was sung during his funeral in 1984.
 Coincidentally, "O my Darling Clementine" was the love song of Cesar Climaco to his wife, Julia Floreta-Climaco.

 Climaco first won election as Zamboanga City mayor in 1956, as a candidate of the Liberal Party, and served in such capacity until 1961.